t-freger/ram/docs/docs/guides/external-library.md

 # Create the library

-In the Immich web UI:
+In the ram web UI:

 - click the **Administration** link in the upper right corner.
   <img src={require('./img/administration-link.png').default} width="50%" title="Administration link" />